KeynesYouDigIt/itimized/readme.md

 ##contributing
 1. clone
-2. (optional) create a virtual environment then run `pip install requirements.txt`
+2. (optional) create a virtual environment

+3. Run `pip install requirements.txt`

+you may need to run `sudo apt install libpq-dev python-dev` to make sure the server can work with psycopg2, the ORM adapter for Postgres.

 3. Create a postgres database and note the name, username and password and add an enviromental variable